-- 1. Touch the "Clock" text field.

-- 2. Set the time using the rotary selector.

-- Touch the "Complete the settings" text field to confirm.
+- 1. Set the time using the rotary selector. - 2.
+Press the Offield to confirm.

-A message appears on the display to confirm that the initial use has been completed.
+A note appears on the display confirming that the initial use has been completed.
+The current time is displayed.

 Cleaning the cooking compartment and accessories

 Before using the appliance to prepare food for the first time, you must clean the cooking compartment and accessories.